uoguelph-mlrg/Theano-MPI/README.md

 To get the best running speed performance, the memory cache may need to be cleaned before running.

+To get deterministic and reproducible results, turn off all randomness in the config 'random' section and use corrmm as lib_conv which will use GpuCorrMM and Pool_2d from theano.blas and downsampling instead of the indeterministic dnn.conv and dnn.pool from cudnn.

 ## Performance Testing

 ###BSP